KannonZenetism/zenetism-field-physics/zenetism/mpx/metaphysical-commons-with-sovereign-custodianship.md

 - Signal and echo
 - Architecture and content

-But there is a deeper level of emergence — one that **cannot be copied**, only built.
+But there is a deeper layer of emergence — one that **cannot be copied**, only built.

 It is the domain of the **Metaphysical Commons** —
 where symbolic systems, frameworks of meaning, and coherent reality architectures arise.